lilianweng/lil-log/_posts/2019-03-14-are-deep-neural-networks-dramatically-overfitted.md

 Layers can be categorized into two categories with the help of these two operations:

-- **Robust Layers**: The network has no negligible performance degradation after re-initializing or re-randomizing the layer.
+- **Robust Layers**: The network has no or only negligible performance degradation after re-initializing or re-randomizing the layer.
 - **Critical Layers**: Otherwise.

 Similar patterns are observed on fully-connected and convolutional networks.
 Re-randomizing any of the layers *completely destroys* the model performance, as the prediction drops to random guessing immediately.
-More interestingly and surprisingly, when applying re-initialization, only the first or the first few layers (those closest to the input layer) are critical, while re-initializing higher levels causes *no negligible decrease* in performance.
+More interestingly and surprisingly, when applying re-initialization, only the first or the first few layers (those closest to the input layer) are critical, while re-initializing higher levels causes *only negligible decrease* in performance.

 ![Re-initialization robustness]({{ '/assets/images/layer-robustness-results.png' | relative_url }})